nghh/lib-wordpress/README.md

 # Nghh Wordpress

-Libraray of PHP Utilities and Helper Classes for Wordpress
+Library of PHP Utilities and Helper Classes for Wordpress

 ---